-MYNERS PRINCIPLES Principle Best Practice Guidance (CIPFA) Havering Position/Compliance 4) Authorities may wish to consider seeking alliances with either other pension funds in general, or a group of local authority pension funds, to benefit from collective size where there is a common interest to influence companies to take action on environmental, social and governance issues e.g. LAPFF. investment performance.
-The Fund are members of LAPFF 5) It is important to ensure that through the terms of an explicit strategy that an authority's policies are not overridden, negated or diluted by the general policy of an investment manager. aware of the overall strategy.
-Fund managers are included 6) Where the exercise of voting action is separated from the investment manager, authorities should ensure that the appropriate investment decision is taken into account by reference to those appointed to manage the investments.
+MYNERS PRINCIPLES Principle Best Practice Guidance (CIPFA) Havering Position/Compliance 4) Authorities may wish to consider seeking alliances with either other pension funds in general, or a group of local authority pension funds, to benefit from collective size where there is a common interest to influence companies to take action on environmental, social and governance issues e.g. LAPFF. responsible investment issues and the potential impact on investment performance.
+The Fund are members of LAPFF 5) It is important to ensure that through the terms of an explicit strategy that an authority's policies are not overridden, negated or diluted by the general policy of an investment manager.
+The ISS is distributed to fund managers so that they are aware of the overall strategy.
+Fund managers are included in the consultation process if there are major changes.
+Page 401 6) Where the exercise of voting action is separated from the investment manager, authorities should ensure that the appropriate investment decision is taken into account by reference to those appointed to manage the investments.
 Authorities may use the services of external voting agencies and advisors to assist compliance in engagement.
-Measuring effectiveness is difficult but can only be achieved by open monitoring of action taken vote in accordance with their proxy voting policies.
+Measuring effectiveness is difficult but can only be achieved by open monitoring of action taken Fund managers have been given delegated authority to vote in accordance with their proxy voting policies.
 Fund Managers report voting activity quarterly and made available for the Pensions Committee to review.
-7) The committee should ensure that investment managers have an explicit strategy, setting out the circumstances in which they will intervene in a company that is acceptable within the committee's policy. future appointments.
-For existing investment managers, 8) The committee should engage with, and consider the implications of, the UK Stewardship Code on a comply or explain basis 9) The committee should also ensure that external partners in the investment chain (advisors, consultants, investment managers, etc.) adopt the UK Stewardship Code insofar as it relates to their activities on behalf of the fund. investors (asset owners and asset managers with equity
+401 7) The committee should ensure that investment managers have an explicit strategy, setting out the circumstances in which they will intervene in a company that is acceptable within the committee's policy.
+Consideration of compliance will need to be given for future appointments.
+For existing investment managers, where applicable they are compliant or work is well underway to becoming compliant.
+8) The committee should engage with, and consider the implications of, the UK Stewardship Code on a comply or explain basis Whilst the Fund is not signatories to the Stewardship Code, the Committee fully endorses the principles laid down in the UK Stewardship Code 9) The committee should also ensure that external partners in the investment chain (advisors, consultants, investment managers, etc.) adopt the UK Stewardship Code insofar as it relates to their activities on behalf of the fund.
+The UK Stewardship Code is directed to institutional investors (asset owners and asset managers with equity holdings in UK listed companies) and should apply on a comply-or-explain basis.
+Currently all of the funds UK asset managers and service providers have adopted the code.
+The 2012 signatories to the code will be valid until the first signatory list is published in March 2021 under the new code launched in January 2020.